guigolab/lncATLAS/README.md

-The data used and displayed in lncATLAS is directly obtained from GENCODE release [V24](http://www.gencodegenes.org/releases/24.html) and it is available through our web site in the download all data button from get raw data panel.
+The data used and displayed in lncATLAS is directly obtained from GENCODE release [V24](http://www.gencodegenes.org/releases/24.html) and it is available through our website in the download all data button from get raw data panel.

 ## Measuring localisation

-The RCI or Relative Concentration Index is a measure based on the logarithmic quotien between 2 fractions.
+The RCI or Relative Concentration Index is a measure based on the logarithmic quotient between 2 fractions.
 For most of the plots, we use the CN RCI or Cytosolic / Nuclear expression in FPKMs.

-This is a dynamic measure that permits a quantitative comparison between multiple genes and also permit analysing distributions of gene sets.
+This is a dynamic measure that permits a quantitative comparison between multiple genes and also permits analysing distributions of gene sets.